cmadland/gitpitch/open-education/PITCHME.md

 Tessaro, D., Restoule, J.-P., Gaviria, P., Flessa, J., Lindeman, C., & Scully-Stewart, C. (2018).
 The Five R’s for Indigenizing Online Learning: A Case Study of the First Nations Schools’ Principals Course. *Canadian Journal of Native Education, 40*(1), 125–143.

 ---

+*Truth and Reconciliation Commission of Canada: Calls to Action.* (2015).
+Truth and Reconciliation Commission of Canada.
+Retrieved from http://nctr.ca/assets/reports/Calls_to_Action_English2.pdf

 Wiley, D. (ND).
 Defining the ‘open’ in open content.
 Retrieved September 23, 2018, from http://www.opencontent.org/definition/